mstill3/spark-for-dummies/README.md

 # Spark for Dummies
-Understanding Spark 2 one transformation at a time
+Understanding Spark 2 one step at a time

 <table>
     <tr>